Today’s Topic: Celebrating Your Athlete’s Accomplishments Without Adding Pressure

 If you as a parent know that you’re not good at that, then let them get ready with their friends.
 Let them get ready with their grandma.
 Let them get ready with somebody else who’s not going to stress them out because you know, sit in the car.

-I know plenty of really great sport parents who sit in the car while their kid is performing because they know that they’re not good at not putting pressure on their kid.
+I know plenty of really great sport parents who sit in the car while their kid is performing because they know they are guilty of adding pressure on their kid.
 I’m not saying this as you, I’m just giving an example.

 Athlete During Competition